Derek Young: Career

 Young grew up in Whitlawburn, Cambuslang and attended Cathkin High School.
 He started his career with Aberdeen where without winning any trophies, he played in numerous UEFA Cup games including a tie against Hertha Berlin.
 He also represented Scotland under 21s.

 He then joined Dunfermline Athletic where he was part of the club's best times since the days of George Farm in the late 1960s.
 Young played in a Scottish Cup Final defeat against Celtic in 2004(alongside his brother Darren), and in a loss to the same opponents in the 2006 Scottish League Cup Final.
 He was then briefly at St Johnstone before spending most of the 2006–07 season playing for Partick Thistle.

 Young rejoined Aberdeen in July 2007.
 Like his first spell there, he again tasted UEFA competition against the likes of Atlético Madrid.
 In April 2011, he was told by Aberdeen manager Craig Brown that his contract would not be renewed for the following season.
 In July 2011, he signed for Icelandic club Grindavík.

 After leaving Grindavik, Young was offered a contract until the end of 2011 by Greenock Morton, but was unable to play against Livingston due to a suspension that only was brought to light when Morton received international clearance from the Icelandic FA.
 His signing was confirmed in November along with the loan signing of Dominic Cervi.
 In January 2012, Young was offered a contract extension by Allan Moore until the end of the season; the contract offer was accepted and signed on 6 January.
 Young was released by Morton at the end of the 2011–12 season due to difficulties travelling over from Aberdeen for training.

 Young signed for Queen of the South during the 2012 summer transfer window.
 Young scored for Queen of the South in their 4–3 penalty shootout win against Rangers at Ibrox. and did the same when Queens won the 2013 Scottish Challenge Cup Final that season against Partick.
 Having already won the 2012–13 Scottish Second Division title by a large margin, this gave Young and his teammates a league and cup double.

-Young moved to Forfar Athletic in June 2014, spending two season with the Station Park club before signing for Highland League club Formartine United in July 2016.
+Young moved to Forfar Athletic in June 2014, spending two seasons with the Station Park club before signing for Highland League club Formartine United in July 2016.